Is an Eastern Wood Pewee a flycatcher?

 There are many practical reasons for “knowing” trees, and mastering this skill builds appreciation for natural diversity.
 Pennsylvania has over 100 native tree species, but there are seldom more than 10 to 15 different species in any one location.

-Read: What kind of bird is a stilt?
+Read: What makes a bird a bunting?

 How many people can an acre of trees provide enough oxygen?